Physics 3333 / CFB 3333 Local Optimization/Unintended Consequences

 The brewmaster immediately knew the answer.
 That brewer had substituted

-corn syrup and hops pellets for sugar and natural hops.
-This allowed a
+corn syrup and hops pellets for sugar and natural hops and also raised the

 shorter brewing cycle.
 Short-term result: lower costs and higher profits.